Purely Radiative Higgs Mass in Scale invariant models: Illustrative Example

 In our analysis, we consider the model free parameters to be lying in the ranges

 where $\lambda_{i}$ denotes all the quartic couplings in (\ref{L}).
-In Fig.~\ref{fig:1l}, we show many observables that represent either the relevant constraints on the model or some predictions for future colliders.
-In order to have an idea about the radiative corrections effects, we compare our SI-scotogenic results with a toy model, where the SM is extended by a bosonic degree of freedom ``i'' with the multiplicity $n_{i}$ and the field dependant mass $m_{i}^{2}=\frac{1}{2}(\alpha_{i}h^{2}+\beta_{i}\phi^{2})$, in addition to the singlet scalar $\phi$ to assist the radiative EWSB.
-The toy model parameters \{$n_{i}$,~$\alpha_{i}$ and $\beta_{i}$\} are constrained by a PRHM requirements and the heavy scalar with a mass $m_{H}<m_{S}\leq3\,\mathrm{TeV}$.
+In Fig.~\ref{fig:1l}, we show many observables that represent either the relevant constraints on the model or some predictions for current/future colliders.
+In order to have an idea about the radiative corrections effects, we compare our SI-scotogenic results with a toy model, where the SM is extended by the singlet scalar $\phi$ and a single bosonic field with with the multiplicity $N_{i}$ and the field dependent mass $m_{i}^{2}=\frac{1}{2}(\alpha_{i}h^{2}+\beta_{i}\phi^{2})$.
+The toy model free parameters \{$N_{i}$,~$\alpha_{i}$ and $\beta_{i}$\} are constrained by the PRMH requirements [(\ref{dw}), (\ref{cond}) and $\mu_{tot}>0.89$ at 95~\% CL~\cite{ATLAS:2016neq}]; and the heavy scalar with a mass $m_{H}<m_{S}\leq3\,\mathrm{TeV}$.